 English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

-How to Apply: For non-EEA students who wish to apply for the Radboud University Medical Center Study Fund, application for the Radboud Scholarship Programme (RSP) is mandatory.
+How to Apply: For non-EEA students who wish to apply for the Radboud University Medical Center Study Fund, application for the Radboud programme (RSP) is mandatory.
 To apply for the Radboud University Medical Center Study Fund and RSP, simply tick the boxes in your Osiris application form when applying for the programme.